NSSAC/PhyloGAS/AlternativeMutationalModel/va_delta_v02/README.md

 where _XX_ is _01_, _02_, etc., and _Y_ is either _a_ or _b_.

+_a_ means compute the entropies based on existing sequences.

+_b_ means compute next sequences from an existing sequence, using these entropies.

 To compare the resulting output to the valid output, type:

 _./run.diff.XX.Y_ where _XX_ and _Y_ are as above.